Schizophrenia and Addiction

 Schizophrenia’s classification as a brain disease comes with a host of risk factors due to how the disease aspect of this condition tends to get worse with time.
 When coupled with the damaging effects of drug and alcohol addiction, the long-term effects of schizophrenia become even more dire.

 Addiction is also considered a brain disease that becomes progressively worse, breeding dependence and compulsive drug-using behavior.
-In effect, the presence of these two brain diseases creates a never-ending cycle of one condition playing off the other.
-Likewise, all of the above conditions further aggravate symptoms of schizophrenia and addiction.
+In effect, the presence of these two brain diseases creates a perpetual cycle of one condition playing off the other.

 Signs You or Someone You Know Struggles with Schizophrenia and Addiction